 .22 Scope Mentality

-The main question you will have to answer is what you want your rifle to do.
-Do you want a rimfire rifle scope for target shooting or is it for hunting?
-What range and what size targets do you plan to shoot?
+First of all, you need to know how you will be using the .22.
+Do you want a rimfire rifle scope for target shooting?
+Do you want one for hunting?
+What range and \size targets do you plan to shoot?
 Will you be using your rimfire scope for squirrel hunting?
 How accurate is your particular rifle?

 One of the best capabilities of the .22 is its ability to hit very small targets.
-This leads some shooters, especially sandbag or benchrest shooters to pick scopes that have very high magnification.
+This leads some shooters, especially sandbag or benchrest shooters, to pick scopes that have very high magnification.
 They will even choose scopes that have magnification in the 40x range.

-This is what I use on my custom rifle, a 32x scope that has a big picture for tiny targets.
+This is what I use on my custom rifle.
+I use a 32x scope that has a big picture for tiny targets.
 It may seem overpowered but a dime sized target at 50 yards is a tough shot without a powerful scope.

-The opposite end is more the plinking type of target shooting.
-For this, I prefer a scope that has a little less power, usually less than 10x but no more than 15x.
-This allows me to shoot at closer range but get out to 200 yards on a target around the size of a softball.
+For the plinking type of target shooting you don't need as much power.
+Usually less than 10x but no more than 15x will be fine.
+This allows me to shoot at closer range.
+I can also get out to 200 yards on a target about the size of a softball.

-Many hunters opt for a scoped .22, this is especially popular in squirrel hunting and small varmints.
-The mentality of a hunter and the way they use a scope differs from a target shooter.
+Many hunters opt for a scoped .22.
+It is especially popular in squirrel and small varmints hunting.
+A hunter's mentality and the way they use a scope differs from a target shooter.

-You won’t find many successful hunters that use powerful scopes because they lack the field of view to track your target as it moves.
+You won’t find many successful hunters using powerful rifle scopes because they lack the field of view needed to track the target.
 A scope like my 32x would be horrible for hunting.
 Instead, I would stick with something less than a 10x.
-Ethical shots with a .22 are probably around 50 yards and definitely not more than 100.
+Ethical shots with a .22 are probably around 50 yards.
+They are definitely not more than 100.
 The .22 just lacks the power to kill cleanly at long ranges.

 Matching a Scope to your Rifle

 Let’s face it, some .22s just aren’t that accurate.
-A perfect example is the 10/22 by Ruger which is an amazing firearm but you aren’t going to get tack driving accuracy out of one straight from the factory.
+A perfect example is the 10/22 by Ruger.
+It is an amazing firearm.
+Just don't expect super accuracy out of the factory model.

-This is the case with most automatic .22s that really benefit from shorter range shots and can get by with a less powerful optic.
-There is no reason to stick a 20x optic on a 10/22, it can’t keep up with the scope and will never be perfectly zeroed.
+This is the case with most automatic .22s.
+They really benefit from shorter range shots.
+They can also get by with a less powerful optic.
+There is no reason to stick a 20x optic on a Ruger 10/22.
+It can’t keep up with the scope and will never be perfectly zeroed.

 Many .22 bolt guns can be insanely accurate.
-For example, a scope for Ruger American rimfire rifles can be a little more powerful and still work well.
-These rifles are highly accurate though still not enough to warrant a scope in the 30x or higher.
-But any scope in the teens and low twenty magnification range will do well.
+For example, a scope for Ruger American rimfire rifles can be more powerful and still work well.
+These rifles are highly accurate.
+They will still not have the accuracy to warrant a scope 30x or higher.
+But any scope in the teens and low 20x range will do well.

 If you want to step it up to those 30x and 40x scopes, you need a custom gun.